 The Bacon Cure

-Find a fresh pork belly, pasture raised if possible.
+Find a fresh pork belly, pasture-raised if possible.
 I bought mine at a health-food grocery store called Earth Fare.
 Your local butcher shop may have fresh pork belly or can order it for you.
 Of course, the freshest route is to butcher a hog yourself.
-My pork belly weighed 12.6 pounds and was on sale, half-price!
+My pork belly weighed 12.6 pounds and was on sale, at half-price!

 Brian used cracked black pepper for an outside coating.
 I did not but may add some for taste.

-A large plastic bin with lid.
-No need to be air tight.
+A large plastic bin with a lid.
+No need to be airtight.
 You’ll also need a second large container to combine and store the cure mix.

 A dark, cool place.
 A refrigerator, root cellar, or cooler works.

-Butchers string or stainless steel meat hooks.
+Butcher string or stainless steel meat hooks.
 Don’t have any meat hooks?
-Use string and a needle for hanging your cured bacon to air dry.
+Use string and a needle to hang your cured bacon to air dry.

 Patience.
 My pork belly took 14 days to cure.